Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with both parameters described in the schema.
-The description does not add any additional meaning beyond the schema—it only restates the function.
-Baseline score of 3 is appropriate.
+Schema coverage is 100% with clear parameter descriptions.
+The tool description does not add additional meaning beyond the schema, so baseline score of 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.